reginaldford/bounce/README.md

 4. REPL allows conversion to and from clear text and encrypted hex. bounce -k myKey -r
-Using -d will create a decrypting REPL
+Adding -d to above command will create a decrypting REPL.